amd112/clusteringEthics/index.md

 |Agua Bolivia|An organization made up of private and public institutions that manage water consumption in Bolivia.|
 |Preservador del Medi Ambiente|Founded in 1990, its purpose preserve and study the environment.|

 In order to analyze this text data, it must be converted to a high-dimensional numeric dataset that acts as an abstraction of the text.
 To this end, a dataset is created where each row represents a text, and each dimension represents a word that exists in the corpus.
-For each word in the corpus, we find a value representing its commonality in each organization's text.
-After calculation the data takes the form shown below, where features X<sub>1</sub> through X<sub>n</sub> (n being the number of unique words in the corpus) each represent a word.
+For each word in the corpus, we assign a value representing its commonality in each organization's text.
+After calculation the data takes the form shown below, where features X<sub>1</sub> through X<sub>n</sub> (n being the number of unique words in the full corpus) each represent a word.

 |Name|educational|institution|...|environment|
 |----|--|--|---|--|